Germ layer: Ectoderm

 The ectoderm produces tissues within the epidermis, aids in the formation of neurons within the brain, and constructs melanocytes.

 The ectoderm generates the outer layer of the embryo, and it forms from the embryo's epiblast.
 The ectoderm develops into the surface ectoderm, neural crest, and the neural tube.

-The surface ectoderm develops into: epidermis, hair, nails, lens of the eye, sebaceous glands, cornea, tooth enamel, the epithelium of the mouth and nose.
+The surface ectoderm develops into the epidermis, hair, nails, lens of the eye, sebaceous glands, cornea, tooth enamel, the epithelium of the mouth and nose.

-The neural crest of the ectoderm develops into: peripheral nervous system, adrenal medulla, melanocytes, facial cartilage.
+The neural crest of the ectoderm develops into the peripheral nervous system, adrenal medulla, melanocytes, and facial cartilage.

-The neural tube of the ectoderm develops into: brain, spinal cord, posterior pituitary, motor neurons, retina.

-Note: The anterior pituitary develops from the ectodermal tissue of Rathke's pouch.
+The neural tube of the ectoderm develops into the brain, spinal cord, posterior pituitary, motor neurons, and retina.
+The anterior pituitary develops from the ectodermal tissue of Rathke's pouch.

 Neural crest

 Because of its great importance, the neural crest is sometimes considered a fourth germ layer.
 It is, however, derived from the ectoderm.